The Naturopathic Anti-Inflammatory Diet

 Every non organic food has an average of six different pesticides and herbicides sprayed on it.
 We eat a combination of food in one sitting.
 No studies have been done on the combination of toxins in foods eaten together, only singularly.
 Therefore we don’t know the extent of the toxic synergistic effects of many food eaten together.
 Organic food is actually just food.
 All other food is chemically induced which interferes with immune health.
 Otherwise called junk!

 Eating local produce is ethical.
-It means that you are supporting local business instead of monopolies that control produce and rip off smaller counties.
-Not to mention genetically modify produce.
+It means that you are supporting local business instead of monopolies that control produce.
+Not to mention they genetically modify produce. (refer to Forum for your local producer!)
 Eating locally also ensures that you are eating in season and naturally adjusting your biological rythms to nature.

 Use of Fermented foods and Apple cider vinegar